 What are Addictions?

-We work with individuals from a trauma-informed perspective to ensure safety, clear and manageable goals, and to help build support systems.
-We also teach and practice building a toolkit of coping strategies and focus on the person's unique goals, whether they be harm reduction or abstinence.
+We work with individuals from a trauma-informed perspective to help them develop manageable goals and build an appropriate support system in a safe space.
+We also assist clients with building and utilizing a toolkit of coping strategies which focus on each individual’s unique goals.

 - Substance addictions include alcohol.